 - Regular attendance and punctuality at school are legal requirements. - All attendance is monitored daily and poor attendance will be followed up with the parents and possibly with the Home School Liaison Officer-in accordance with the policy of the Department of Education. - Written notes (or explanations through the parent portal) are required for all absences, clearly giving reasons.
-If you wish to verbally inform the school of your child's absence, please phone the school office on the morning of the absence. - Doctor's appointments should, wherever possible, be made out of school hours. - Overseas trips and absences from school for a period of more than 5 days require permission from the Principal.
-Parents must provide written details to the school Office of departure and return dates. - Students who are late and arrive after morning assembly must report to the school office for a late note, accompanied by their parent.
+If you wish to verbally inform the school of your child's absence, please phone the school office on the morning of the absence. - Doctor's appointments should, wherever possible, be made out of school hours. - Overseas trips and absences from school for a period of 5 days or more require permission from the Principal.
+Parents must fill in the extended leave form available on our website and return it to the school Office with information about departure and return dates. - Students who are late and arrive after morning assembly must report to the school office for a late note, accompanied by their parent.
 A record of lateness is kept. - Early leave notes must be obtained from the school office by a parent.
 This note is given to the class teacher or teacher on duty. - We ask that children do not arrive at school before 8.30am, as there is no supervision prior to this time.